 #7 – Rock Climbing

-With Bishop, California, only a few hours away the idea of a quick desert-escape sounds rather nice.
+With Bishop, California, only a few hours away the idea of a quick desert escape sounds rather nice.
 Consider loading up the car and heading south for some car-camping and bouldering at the Buttermilks, followed by a dip in one of the Mammoth Lakes area’s many natural hot springs.
 Temps may drop overnight, but days are still in the 50’s and the sun rarely takes a break in that neck of the woods.
-Even ten degrees makes a huge difference when the sun’s on your back, so it will feel good to get down to warmer weather before returning to winter around the lake, if that’s what you want to call it.
+Even ten degrees makes a huge difference when the sun’s on your back, so it will feel good to get down to warmer weather before returning to winter around the lake, if winter is what you want to call it.

 There are also tons of great places to climb around Lake Tahoe, like up on Donner Pass, on the West Shore, and south of the lake at Lover’s Leap, to name a few.
-Pick up a Lake Tahoe climbing book and see how many problems you can tick off before snow eventually returns!
+Pick up a Lake Tahoe climbing book from our shop and see how many problems you can tick off before snow eventually returns!

-When the weather is really uncooperative and the air is cold, the sky is dark and there is no snow to show for it, or you just want to find time to ‘pull down’ before or after work, you can find fantastic climbing indoors at High Altitude Fitness in Incline Village, Nevada.
+When the weather is really uncooperative and the air is cold, the sky is dark and there is no snow to show for it, or you just want to find time to pull down before or after work, you can find fantastic climbing indoors at High Altitude Fitness in Incline Village, Nevada.
 They have an auto-belay/self-belay system so you don’t need a spot, and they set new routes bi-weekly so you never get bored!